Jennifer Lawrence Snags Oscars 2018 Gig Just In Time For Chance To Run Into Timothee Chalamet

 — Hollywood Reporter (@THR) March 4, 2018

-She will have a chance to say that to him this Sunday at Oscars 2018.
+She will have a chance to say that to him this Sunday at the Oscars.
 She will be in attendance for sure this year as she and Jodie Foster will be announcing the winner for Best Actress, according to Variety.
 They were called in to replace Casey Affleck, one of the Oscar winners from last year, who has a sexual harassment scandal hanging over his head.
-While it is a shame that she was not chosen to announce for Timothee’s category, they certainly moving in the same crowd this coming weekend.
+While it is a shame that she was not chosen to announce for Timothee’s category, they’re certainly moving in the same crowd this coming weekend.

-It is a good thing that Call Me By Your Name actor also feels similarly for the actress.
+It is a good thing that the Call Me By Your Name actor also feels similarly for the actress.

 “As I’ve said before, she’s a total legend,” he told E!
 Online.
 “She’s an icon amongst young people where it’s tough to have a career at a young age, and she’s done that and then some.”